RVL Pharmaceuticals plc Reports Fourth Quarter and Full Year 2022 Financial Results; Provides Commercial Update

 -- Preliminary fourth quarter 2022 UPNEEQ net product sales were $12.1 million; refinement to revenue methodologies results in final fourth quarter 2022 UPNEEQ net product sales of $9.8 million, an increase of $6.7 million, or 216%, over 2021; $2.3 million now recognized in first quarter 2023 --

-BRIDGEWATER, N.J., March 20, 2023 (GLOBE NEWSWIRE) -- RVL Pharmaceuticals plc (Nasdaq: RVLP) (“RVL” or the “Company”), a specialty pharmaceutical company, today announced financial results and business highlights for the three months and full year ended December 31, 2022.
+BRIDGEWATER, N.J., March 20, 2023 (GLOBE NEWSWIRE) -- RVL Pharmaceuticals plc RVLP ("RVL" or the "Company"), a specialty pharmaceutical company, today announced financial results and business highlights for the three months and full year ended December 31, 2022.

 "Net product sales of UPNEEQ (oxymetazoline hydrochloride ophthalmic solution), 0.1%, the first and only FDA-approved ophthalmic solution for acquired blepharoptosis, or droopy eyelids, have continued to grow, and we are pleased with the significant progress we made during 2022.
 In a very short time, we have made significant inroads into both the eye care and medical aesthetics markets and have essentially created a new category for this novel product.
 In fact, it's important to note that our fourth quarter 2022 orders in aesthetics were comprised of approximately 50% reorders, demonstrating clear traction within our customer base," stated Brian Markison, Chief Executive Officer of RVL.